 - Permissions have been acquired and documentation submitted to the editorial assistant.

 Please submit your manuscript, art files, forms, and permissions documentation directly to your editor or editorial assistant.
 If you are not sure how best to submit your files to the Press—whether as email attachments, through a file transfer program, or as hard copy—please check with your editorial team.
+Reasonable accommodations may be provided upon request; please send requests to the acquiring editor of your work.

 Thank you!
 We look forward to working with you during the production phase.